-This proposed standard is a new pronouncement of the AUASB and the WASB and accordingly does not supersede a pre-existing standard.
+This standard is a new pronouncement of the AUASB, the WASB/the Bureau and accordingly does not supersede a pre-existing standard.

-Main proposals
+Main Features

-This proposed standard establishes requirements and provides application and other explanatory material regarding the assurance practitioner's responsibilities when accepting, conducting and reporting on an engagement to provide reasonable or limited assurance on a general purpose water accounting report.
+This standard establishes requirements and provides application and other explanatory material regarding the assurance practitioner's responsibilities in an assurance engagement on a general purpose water accounting report, including both reasonable and limited assurance engagements.